 Instead of replacing the traditional Japanese Yen with the new J-Coin, the plan is to have both currencies function in tandem.

 The J-Coin would be exchanged at a 1:1 ratio, and the exchange service itself would be free.

 Although the J-Coin is planned as a digital currency, it’s not quite clear yetif the system will in fact be based on Blockchain technology.
 The Bank of Japan recently stated that they don’t consider Blockchain technology ‘mature’ enough to manage transactions in everyday life.

 The currencies are then supposed to be used for payments and transfers through a mobile app.

 Problems to overcome

-Another problem is the privacy – the system may be free to use for Japanese citizens, but the banks get to collect large amounts of personal data instead.
-The system saves the purchase behaviour of users and could use this data for their own advantage – for example to adjust the prices according to demand.
+Another problem is privacy – the system may be free to use for Japanese citizens, but the banks get to collect large amounts of personal data instead.
+The system saves the purchase behavior of users and could use this data for their own advantage – for example, to adjust the prices according to demand.

 We will see how the country will adjust to the new financial system in the future, and how quickly they will be able to set up the new digital currency system!

 And this isn’t the only new project that introduces a new system of digital currency – other countries like Sweden, China, Estonia, Russia, and Ecuador are thinking about doing the same.
 And even some leading banks like HSBC, Barclays, UBS, and Santander are teaming up to create the “Universal Settlement Coin”, a digital currency to allow banks to trade easily with each other.